kevinsogo/compgen/docs_src/preparation.md

 # Validators

-A validator checks if an input file is valid.
+A validator checks if an input file is strictly valid.
 It should return with 0 exit code iff the input is valid.
-Validators should be strict: no tolerance for any extra newline or space.
+A validator should be strict: it must not tolerate any extra newline or space.
 Here's an example:

 ```python
 {{ addition/validator2.py }}
 ```

 Again, note that `### @import` is important.

 Here's a validator that can also check subtasks.
 It takes the subtask name as the first argument: